shamansir/rpd/docs/sections/api.md

 ### `Outlet`

-Outlet is the output channel of the node
+Outlet is the output channel of the node.

-_Definition:_
+_Definition:_ You can find the complete outlet definition at [`Rpd.channeltype`]() method description.

 #### `outlet.connect(inlet) → Link`